VHS Revival brings you some of the finest promotional treats of the 1980s

 Sam Raimi’s The Evil Dead was one of the most ferocious horror movies of the decade.
 Named as one of the 72 horror flicks banned as ‘video nasties‘, it is an excruciatingly visceral descent into madness, with one particularly unsettling forest-bound scene blurring the lines between fantasy and reality.

-Whoever designed the movie’s poster understood the material completely.
-The overwrought anguish of the woman screams off the canvas, while the zombified hand around her throat is symbolic of the movie’s savagely fierce grip and unwillingness to let go.
+The overwrought anguish of the woman screams off the canvas, the zombified hand around her throat symbolic of the movie’s savagely fierce grip and unwillingness to let go.
 Its contrasting colours, split across the middle, fittingly depict the movie in its most simple and effective terms.
 The Evil Dead is a straight-up clash between good and evil, and from this lady’s hell-bound predicament, divine salvation seems just a touch out of reach.

 The Stuff (1985)

-The Stuff is very much an ode to ’50s sci-fi schlock, a quality made evident by its promotional poster’s stark, informative warning, the kind used in commie-bashing propaganda of the same period.
+The Stuff is very much an ode to 50s sci-fi schlock, a quality made evident by its promotional poster’s stark, informative warning, the kind used for the commie-bashing propaganda of the same period.
 The alarmist title, preceded by a dehumanising definite article, completes the caustic celebration.

-Stripped of Cold War parody, the poster’s featured image is a vivid triumph of warped horror, taking an ironic monster and transforming it into something that inspires terror.
-The image also hints at the movie’s flesh-melting special effects that genre fans invariably clamour for.
+Stripped of Cold War parody, the poster’s featured image is a vivid triumph of warped horror, hinting at the kind of flesh-melting antics genre fans invariably clamoured for in an era of practical effects indulgence.
+It also takes a distinctly ironic monster and transforms it into something that inspires true terror.

-As home video grew in popularity during the 1980s, horror movie makers explored the idea of television as an irony-laden gateway, a literal portal to the fear they were purveying.
+As home video grew in popularity during the 1980s, horror movies explored the idea of television as an irony-laden gateway, a literal portal to the fear they were purveying.

-David Cronenberg would utilise the concept in a more salacious way for his 1983 meta classic Videodrome, while less relevant shockers such as Demons 2 and Pulse jumped on the existential bandwagon.
-Tobe Hooper’s Poltergeist is perhaps the first and most memorable of this short-lived sub-genre.
+David Cronenberg would utilise the concept in a more salacious way for his 1983 classic Videodrome, less relevant shockers such as Demons 2 and Pulse also jumping on the meta bandwagon, but of all the movies to use television as a conduit for otherworldly malevolence, Tobe Hooper’s Poltergeist is perhaps the most memorable.

 Poltergeist‘s promotional poster is a devastating example of promotional simplicity; a rare case of less meaning infinitely more.
 The composition of the piece is key to its blank potency.
 At its centre, highlighted by an all-encompassing blackness, is the movie’s peewee protagonist, her bright isolation demanding closer inspection.
-Her static intimacy with an inanimate object proves spellbinding, hinting at the self-reflexive irony prevalent throughout.
+Carol Anne Freeling’s static intimacy with an inanimate object proves spellbinding, providing a beautiful representation of one of horror’s most iconic scenes.

 Poltergeist would establish itself as one of the most memorable horror pictures of the decade, and this wonderful accompaniment is no different.
 A visual concept that is not only worthy of the movie’s success, but is in no small part responsible for it.